 Mary-Kate knew as soon as she started the program she wanted to finish college the same time she graduated high school at Georgia Cyber Academy.
 Her high school graduation is June 3rd at the Infinite Energy Center in Duluth.

-“When I first started attending GHC, my advisor informed me that obtaining an associate degree could be done through the MOWR program.
+“When I first started attending GHC, my advisor informed me that obtaining an associate degree could be done through the dual enrollment program.
 They said, however, that it would take large amounts of work and determination.
 Right at that moment, I made it my goal to graduate from GHC,” Mary-Kate said.

 Mary-Kate admits handling two course loads, both high school and college, has been difficult, but she says the key to success lies in staying involved.

 In high school, Mary-Kate was active with the National Honor Society, Beta Club, and Meliora Honor Society.
 In college, she spent her time with Phi Theta Kappa (PTK), student newspaper the Six Mile Post, and Emerging Leaders.
 In her time with PTK, Mary-Kate was selected as a Coca-Cola Academic Team Bronze Scholar and selected as one of GHC’s All-Academic Team members.